Oakland University Scholarships 2025–2026 | Automatic Merit, Costs & Honors

 Cost & Tuition FAQ

 Who qualifies for the Non-Resident Award?
-Any admitted non-Michigan resident with a 2.5 GPA who commits to living in OU housing for the first two years.
+Non-Michigan residents with a 2.5 GPA or higher; first-year recipients must live in university housing for their first two years.
 Citizens of Canada and Mexico may also qualify.

 How much can it save?
 Roughly the difference between the current out-of-state and in-state tuition rates — about $7,297.50 per year at the 2025–26 rates shown here.